-An initial response will be provided to all referrals within the following timeframes:
+A response will be provided to referrals within the following timeframes:

-- Referrals escalated to the Senior Research Integrity Editor for a ruling or decision to refer to the panel – a further 2 working days
+- Referrals escalated to the Senior Research Integrity Editor – an additional 5 working days

 - Referrals escalated to the CoI Panel Chair or full panel - an additional 10 working days

 The sender will be notified when a case is referred to the CoI Panel.

 When the Research Integrity Editors or CoI Panel have reached a decision this will be communicated directly to the person who submitted the case referral form, including a recommended course of actions for managing any policy breaches.
 This may include advice that a review cannot be published or must be withdrawn.
 The CRG and/or author team have the right to appeal any such decision.

 Appeals against decisions made by the Research Integrity Editors and the CoI Panel should be made in writing within one calendar month of receiving a decision and should be submitted via firstname.lastname@example.org.